 - talk to patients, examine them and record your findings and conclusions;

 - observe different areas of medical practice and learn about common problems within each;

 - record what you have seen, look up and ask about things you don’t understand;

-- practice and refine practical clinical skills already performed in a simulated setting in real clinical settings;
+- practice and refine practical clinical skills already learned in a simulated setting in a real clinical environment;

 - contribute to weekly case based discussion;

 - present cases to more senior members of staff.

 Students value the richness and diversity of the learning opportunities offered to them at the School of Medicine.
 Clinical placements will be delivered by the Health Boards across Wales.